Maryland Bicycle Accident Lawyers

-Offices Conveniently Located in Lexington Park, Bowie, Frederick, Waldorf & Prince Frederick
+Offices Conveniently Located in Lexington Park, Bowie, Frederick, Waldorf, Prince Frederick, and Rockville

 Did you know the first automobile collision in American history happened in New York City in 1896 and involved a motor vehicle killing a cyclist?
 More than a century later, bicycle crashes continue to occur on our roadways on a daily basis.
 With little to protect them, cyclists are nearly always the ones who get badly injured.
 Additionally, recent studies have shown that the car driver is at fault for car versus bicycle accidents the majority of the time.

 Recovering fair compensation after a bicycle accident can be confusing and difficult, with the insurance adjuster trying to undervalue your claim or delay payment.
 Do not let your rights be violated in any way – involve a Maryland bicycle accident attorney who has the resources and experience to protect you.